 Digital contract management software offers your business the ability to create flexible and customizable automated contract workflows that guide every single step within a contract’s lifecycle.
-These workflows send a digital contract and associated documents through a predesigned series of steps that notify select people of what action to take before the contract moves to the next step.
+These contract process flows send a digital contract and associated documents through a predesigned series of steps that notify select people of what action to take before the contract moves to the next step.
 These workflows can be applied to a single contract, a group of contracts, or even a group of clauses within your cloud-based repository.

 A lost contract means potential issues with deadlines or compliance.
 By using a contract management system, users in your system will receive notifications at different points in the contract's life cycle.
 This includes when someone needs to review a contract, when something needs approved, or when a contract is about to expire.